 Make sure baby is dressed appropriately.
 Similarly to bedding, try to use clothing made only of natural materials, cotton or bamboo, to ensure breathability.

-Using a tog rated sleeping bag is highly recommended especially for older babies that start to move around in bed.
+Using a TOG rated sleeping bag is highly recommended especially for older babies that start to move around in bed.
+What is a TOG rating?
 We all know blankets will almost surely come off in the night.
-A winter sleeping bag serves the same purpose as what a doona does for adults.
+A winter sleeping bag serves the same purpose as what a duvet does for adults.

-What to wear under the SLEEPY HUGS sleep suit ?
+What to wear under the SLEEPY HUGS sleep sack?

 In the chilly winter season, it is recommended you layer up your baby for sleep.
-Dress your baby in a singlet under a gro-suit or wondersuit under the SLEEPY HUGS sleep suit.
+Dress your baby in a long sleeve body suit or wondersuit under the Sleepy Hugs sleep sack.

-As the SLEEPY HUGS is not the equivalent to a winter doona, you have the option to use a couple of layers of cotton blankets on top tucked into the sides of their cot.
-Alternatively, you can use a 2 TOG rated sleeping bag on top of the SLEEPY HUGS sleep suit.
+If using the Sleepy Hugs (all year round), you have the option to use a couple of layers of cotton blankets on top tucked into the sides of their crib.

-** Make sure baby's room temperature is between 20-21C.
+** Baby's ideal room temperature is between 68F-72F.
 As long as baby is dressed in natural cotton or bamboo clothing and their sleeping bag and blankets are also made of natural materials, they will not sweat or overheat.

 *** This article was written based on real-life knowledge gained from personal experience.